Endeios/kubernetes-demo/readme.md

 5. Why kubernetes?
    - It is a vendor independent way of expressing “cloud application” so we do not get swamped with only one vendor, without being able to easily switch “cloud”

+6. What is a cloud application?
+   - It is an _orchestra_ of _linux containers_, running on a _for-rent infrastructure_ (with sla guarantees)

+Kubernetes is a container orchestrator